A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

-where clearly $\hat{f}^*r$ in the previous notation agrees with $r_{\vec{\nu}}$.
-The result follows. \end{proof} We recall a similar Theorem with the hypothesis of flat ambient manifold: constant scalar curvature hypersurfaces $N$ of Euclidean space $\R^{n+1}$ are stationary for $\calF_{n-1}$ when varying within the class of volume preserving submanifolds.
-Our variational principle and Theorem above, with eventually fixed non-empty $\partial N$, is of a different nature.
+We recall a similar known result with the hypothesis of Euclidean ambient, however within a different variational principle.
+It is the following: constant scalar curvature hypersurfaces $N$ of Euclidean space $\R^{n+1}$ are stationary for $\calF_{1}$, when varying within the class of volume preserving submanifolds.

+The theory yields partly a classical result. \begin{teo}[cf. {\cite[Theorem B]{Rei}}] Suppose $M$ has constant sectional curvature $c$.
+A compact isometric immersed hypersurface $N$ satisfies, for all $0\leq i\leq n$ and $v\in\Gamma_0(N,f^*TM)$,